Hemanthhari2000/Python_Basics/README.md

 # Python_Basics

-This repository is a collection of python programs
+This repository is a collection of python programs ranging from beginner to intermediate concepts.